DynamicDevices/where-does-our-money-go/README.md

 ## 📄 License

-This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License**.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.

-- **All Content**: CC BY-SA 4.0 - Allows sharing and adaptation with attribution
+- **All Content**: CC BY-NC-SA 4.0 - Allows sharing and adaptation with attribution
 - **Educational Use**: Encouraged and supported
-- **Commercial Use**: Allowed with proper attribution
+- **Non-Commercial Use**: Allowed with proper attribution
+- **Commercial Use**: Not permitted

 See the [LICENSE](LICENSE) file for full details.